-Have you ever wondered, what are A-line dresses?
+Have you ever wondered, what A-line dresses are?
 Why are they so universally regarded as the most flattering shape?
 Where did they come from?

 Where did a-line dresses come from?

-The a-line style remained popular into the 1960s and 70s.
-Then taking a decline in the 80s where it was almost never seen.
-But by the late 90s was back in popularity due to the retro trend.
-By this time the term a-line was used more loosely to ‘describe any dress wider at the hips than at the bust or waist, as well as a number of flared skirt styles.
-The “true” a-line shapes seen in the patterns of Dior and Saint Laurent came back into style in the 2000s.
+The A-line style remained popular into the 1960s and 70s but took a decline in the 80s where it was almost never worn.
+However, the retro trend of the late 90s thrust it back in popularity; by this time the term A-line was used more loosely to describe dresses that were wider at the hips than at the bust or waist.
+The “true” A-line shapes seen in the patterns of Dior and Saint Laurent wasn’t to return to vogue until the 2000s.

 Why are a-line dresses so flattering?

-As Janet Easter says the ‘a-line is the holy grail for every body shape.’.
-According to Stitch Fix ‘the magic in this shape is that it can minimize the midsection, hips and thighs, and draw attention to the bust half at the same time (depending on the neckline )’
+As Janet Easter says the ‘A-line is the holy grail for every body shape.’.
+The magic in the A-line is that it reduces the midsection and draws attention to the bust while taking attention away from the thighs.

-Who doesn’t adore a LBD, and with a-line dresses black, what’s not to love about this little number?
+Who doesn’t adore a LBD, and with A-line dresses, what’s not to love about this little number?